-The Unisa IEC ran a successful election awareness campaign in May 2023 by visiting the eight Unisa regions.
-The IEC officially opened the nomination and registration process on 1 May 2023.
-This process was supposed to close on 31 May 2023, but an extension was granted until 9 June 2023 to ensure that we received enough nominations from all interested regional student structures.
+The IEC ran a successful election awareness campaign during the month of May 2023 by visiting all the 8 regions.
+The IEC officially opened the nomination and registration process that ran from 1 May 2023 and was supposed to close on 31 May 2023, however an extension was granted until the 9th of June 2023 in order to ensure that we receive enough nominations from all interested regional student structures.

-A public announcement was made via SMS, posters, Unisa Radio, the Unisa corporate website and myUnisa regarding the registration process.
+A public announcement was made which included SMS notifications, posters, UNISA Radio, UNISA corporate website and MyUnisa portal regarding the registration process.

 There was a positive response in the number of applications received.
-In total, we received 41 applications from the 8 regions.
+In total, we received about 41 applications from all the eight regions.

-Election qualifying clauses of the Electoral Policy
+Election qualifying clauses of the Electoral Policy: